-Dr. Russell Dodson is chair of the department and teaches both geography and geology courses.
-He developed the program in Environmental Science and is advisor to students in that emphasis.
+Dr. Russell Dodson is a part-time faculty member who served as chair of the department for over 20 years before semi-retiring in 2014.
 The outdoors are important to him and he enjoys taking students hiking, whitewater rafting, caving, skiing- and dinner and a movie.
 He has been advisor to the Geography Club since its inception in 1983.
 Listening to live music (bluegrass, folk, old timey) and dancing (contra dancing mostly) are his favorite pastimes.

 He has even been known to clog in class - at the request of students, of course.
 He is also learning to play the mountain dulcimer, though it's proving to be a slow process.
 Recently, he has acted in a number of non-professional plays and skits, written a humorous song and poem about a dreaded childhood experience (the Saturday night bath), and concocted a story suitable for a Liars Club presentation.
 Dr. Dodson joined the Mansfield faculty in 1982.
 He is a graduate of Wayne State University (B.S.E.
 Geography, 1972), and Michigan State University (M.S.
 Geography 1974; Ph.D.
 Geography, 1985).
 In his nonacademic life he has had jobs ranging from surveyor in the Army to production foreman at Ford Motor Company.

 To contact Dr. Dodson, call (570) 662-4614 or email firstname.lastname@example.org.

 Dr. Jimmy Guignard teaches mountain biking for the Outdoor Leadership Program, in addition to being a professor in the English Department.